 Third, as department chairman I wrote a weekly blog in Hebrew on the department’s site, entitled: “Education.
 Higher?”
 For those interested, the 78 posts can be found on this site.
 After my sabbatical year at Brown U, I wrote a bi-weekly op-ed column for the Providence Jewish Voice & Herald, entitled “Reflections of/in Israel” (also accessible on this site).

-Fourth, in 2004 I created and have since taught a highly unusual course: “Publications, Lecturing and the Academic World”.
-This is a required workshop in our Communication School’s PhD program — colloquially called by our PhD students: “everything you didn’t know (and didn’t know to ask) about a career in academia”.
+Fourth, in 2004 I created a highly unusual course that I taught until my retirement in 2017: “Publications, Lecturing and the Academic World”.
+(It is still being taught by my successor, Prof. Chaim Noy.)
+This is a required workshop in our Communication School’s PhD program – colloquially called by our PhD students: “everything you didn’t know (and didn’t know to ask) about a career in academia”.
 It covers everything related to a professorial career: the post-doc experience, conference papers, publishing articles and books, creating and teaching courses (including how to write a syllabus and exam questions), the structure of universities, promotion procedures, the grant proposal enterprise, etc.

-As with the Jewish people through most if its history, my personal life has seen some “wandering”.
+As with the Jewish people through most of its history, my personal life has seen some “wandering”.
 My parents, Arthur (deceased, 1968) and Jenny, were both born in Germany.
 Arthur (age 26) left to Cuba in 1936.
 Jenny (age 13 at the time) fled to Portugal in 1939, from there with her mother to Jamaica (British refugee camp), and towards the end of the war to Cuba where she met my father.
 They married in 1946 and I was conceived in Cuba but born in the U.S.A.
-(May 1949) — “wandering” even before I saw the light of day!
-My younger brother David was born in 1953 — quite different from me in most ways, except for athletic ability which we both share.
-He lives with wife Paula and two twin sons, Eric & Aaron, in Long Island.
+(May 1949) – “wandering” even before I saw the light of day!
+My younger brother David was born in 1953 – quite different from me in most ways, except for athletic ability which we both share.
+He lives with wife Paula in Long Island; they have two adult twin sons, Eric & Aaron.